Pros and Cons: What You Need to Know About Canola Oil

-Similar to how brands like Xerox and Kleenex have become household names synonymous with their products, the Canola Oil brand, by default, has come to stand for edible rapeseed.
+Similar to how brands like Xerox and Kleenex have become household names that are synonymous with their products, the Canola Oil brand, by default, has come to stand for edible rapeseed.
 Why should you care?
 Because rapeseed has significant health risks associated with it due to high levels of erucic acid, a monosaturated omega-9 fatty acid.
 Rapeseed has also been linked to heart disease.
 (4)

 Now, nearly all canola oil manufacturers use some variety of chemically modified edible rapeseed.
-And while you probably assume canola is only used cooking oils and animal feed, you may be shocked to discover that canola can also be found in soap, printer ink, lipstick, lip gloss, lotion and de-icing agents.
-But to really explore the misconceptions surround the health benefits of canola, you have to look at the oil’s telling history.
+And while you probably assume canola is only used for cooking oils and animal feed, you may be shocked to discover that canola can also be found in soap, printer ink, lipstick, lip gloss, lotion and de-icing agents.
+But to really explore the misconceptions that surround the health benefits of canola, you have to look at the oil’s telling history.

 An Inconvenient Truth: The History of Canola